 Where are we?

-On a dive just outside Las Galletas, we were exploring a potential new site when we came across a current that pushed us in the general direction of one of our most famous sites – Moray Rock.
-Intrigued to see if we could make it to see the stingrays, we drifted until sure enough the rocks started to appear all the more familiar, or at least they did to me… Excited to share that information with Sho, I turned to signal that we’d made it to Moray Rock: drawing a circle with my index finger (around here), a snapping motion with the same hand (Moray), and bringing two hands together in a point (Rock), I felt confident that Sho would understand.
-Her quizzical expression told me otherwise however, so I repeated my signals, she glanced around, as though searching for something, again she looked at me, confusion across her face, seeing it was no use, I gestured that I’d tell her afterwards and carried on swimming.
+On a dive just outside Las Galletas exploring a potential new site.
+We came across a current that pushed us in the direction of our famous site – Moray Rock.
+Intrigued if we could make it to the stingrays, we drifted until the rocks started to appear more familiar, or at least they did to me… Excited to share that information with Sho, I turned to signal that we’d made it to Moray Rock.
+Drawing a circle with my index finger (around here), a snapping motion with the same hand (Moray), and bringing two hands together in a point (Rock).
+I felt confident that Sho would understand.
+Her quizzical expression told me otherwise.
+So I repeated my signals.
+She glanced around, as though searching for something, again she looked at me confused.
+Seeing it was no use, I gestured that I’d tell her afterwards and carried on swimming.

 First, that it’s important to agree on a system of hand signals with your buddy pre-dive.
 Second, when communicating underwater, be sure to make your hand signals slow, clear and concise.
-And finally, take a pencil and slate with you for those unforeseeable moments (especially if your buddy is a few o-rings short of a first stage!)
+And finally, take a pencil and slate with you for those unforeseeable moments.
+(Especially if your buddy is a few o-rings short of a first stage!)